Generalized Kernel Two-Sample Tests: Introduction

+There have been several attempts in two-sample testing problems based on the MMD. \cite{balasubramanian2021optimality} contended that potent tests could be devised through regularized kernel embeddings.
+However, this method relies on knowledge of distribution $P$, making it impractical for general two-sample testing problems.
+In response to this limitation, \cite{li2019optimality} showcased that a test employing the Gaussian kernel with a properly chosen scaling parameter achieves minimax optimality against smooth alternatives. \cite{chakraborty2021new} proposed a new metric designed for low-dimensional settings and extended its application to high-dimensional scenarios. \cite{gao2021two} proposed a studentized sample MMD and studied the asymptotic theory as both the sample size and dimension approach infinity.
+We evaluated these methods in the three settings in Section \ref{sec:prob:lim} and the results are summarized in Table \ref{table:setting_new}: AG (Adaptive Gaussian kernel method, \cite{li2019optimality}), $\textrm{ND}_{1}$ and $\textrm{ND}_{2}$ (New Distance, \cite{chakraborty2021new}), where 1 and 2 represent different choices of a key parameter used in their numerical studies, and TM (Studentized MMD, \cite{gao2021two}).

+We observe that $\textrm{ND}_{1}$, $\textrm{ND}_{2}$, and TM exhibit a similar behavior to the MMD, displaying slightly lower power in Setting 2 compared to Setting 1 and poor performance in Setting 3.
+Conversely, AG does not perform effectively in these settings.

-With the observations in Section \ref{sec:prob:lim}, we explore further the behavior of $\alpha$ and $\beta$ under the permutation null distribution and propose a new statistic (GPK) that takes into account derivations in both directions.
-This new test works for a wider range of alternatives that are common in high dimesions than $\textrm{MMD}^2_{u}$.
-We also work out a test statistic (fGPK) that works similar to GPK but with fast type I error control.
-Using a similar technique, we further work out $\textrm{fGPK}_{\textrm{M}}$ that has power on par and sometimes much better than prevailing MMD-based tests and at the same time with fast type I error control.
-All these new tests, GPK, fGPK, and $\textrm{fGPK}_{\textrm{M}}$, work for both equal and unequal sample sizes.
-The new methods are implemented in an $\texttt{R}$ package $\texttt{kerTests}$.
+In response to the findings in Section \ref{sec:prob:lim}, we take a novel approach.
+We delve deeper into the behavior of $\alpha$ and $\beta$ under the permutation null distribution and propose a new statistic, denoted as GPK, that considers deviations in both directions, aiming to accommodate a broader spectrum of high-dimensional alternatives compared to $\textrm{MMD}^2_{u}$.
+Additionally, we introduce a test statistic, fGPK, which operates similar to GPK but with fast type I error control.
+Utilizing a similar methodology, we further develop $\textrm{fGPK}_{\textrm{M}}$ that has power on par and sometimes much better than prevailing MMD-based tests and at the same time with fast type I error control.
+It is noteworthy that these newly proposed tests, GPK, fGPK, and $\textrm{fGPK}_{\textrm{M}}$, work for both equal and unequal sample sizes.
+The new methods are implemented in an $\texttt{R}$ package $\texttt{kerTests}$, and the codes for reproducing simulation results can be found at \url{https://github.com/hoseungs/kerTests}.